-Low Earth Orbiting Navigation Experiment for Spacecraft Testing Autonomous Rendezvous and Docking (LONESTAR) - 12.03.13
+Low Earth Orbiting Navigation Experiment for Spacecraft Testing Autonomous Rendezvous and Docking (LONESTAR) - 11.22.16

-LONESTAR is a pair of satellites, AggieSat -4 built by Texas A&M University students, and BEVO-2 built by University of Texas students.
-LONESTAR will be launched from the JEM-EF robotic arm.
-After freeflying safely away from the ISS, AggieSat-4 will eject the BEVO-2 satellite.
-Both will preform crosslinking communications exchanging data, linking to GPS, and transmitting to ground radio stations.
+Low Earth Orbiting Navigation Experiment for Spacecraft Testing Autonomous Rendezvous and Docking (LONESTAR) consists of two satellites, AggieSat4 built by Texas A&M University students, and BEVO-2 built by University of Texas students.
+LONESTAR is launched from the Japanese Experiment Module-External Facility (JEM-EF) robotic arm using the Space Station Integrated Kinetic Launcher for Orbital Payload Systems (SSIKLOPS).
+After free-flying safely away from the International Space Station, AggieSat4 ejects the BEVO-2 satellite.
+Both satellites then perform cross-linking communications, exchange data, link to GPS, and transmit to ground radio stations.
 Science Results for Everyone

 Texas A&M University, College Station, TX, United States

 ISS Expedition Duration

 March 2015 - March 2016; March 2016 - September 2016

 STS 127: Dual Radio Frequencies (RF) Astrodynamic GPS Orbital Navigator Satellite (DRAGONSat) demonstrated ARD in LEO and gathered flight data with GPS receiver designed for space applications.
 It launched from space shuttle Endeavour on July 30, 2009.